-There are 2 other kinds of Botulinum toxins FDA approved for used in the U.S. They are Dysport and Xeomin.
-Both are FDA approved to treat frown lines.
+There are 3 other kinds of Botulinum toxins FDA approved for used in the U.S. They are Jeuveau, Dysport and Xeomin.
+All 3 are FDA approved to treat frown lines.
 Only Botox is FDA approved to treat both frown lines and crow's feet.

 How long does it last?
 Botulinum toxins last about 4 months.